Lupin III: The First: Plot

-When Laetitia, who has also overheard the conversation, confronts the two men, Geralt throws her out of the plane.
-Snatching the diary and the amulets back, Lupin jumps after her, and he and Laetitia are then rescued by Fujiko, Jigen and Goemon.
+When Laetitia, who also overheard the conversation, confronts the two men, Geralt throws her out of the plane.
+Snatching the diary and the amulets back, Lupin jumps after her, and he and Laetitia are rescued by Fujiko, Jigen and Goemon.
 Left stranded, Lupin goads Zenigata by radio to his location and steals his Interpol helicopter.
-Zenigata manages to get back on board, and after learning of the stakes, he teams up with Lupin's gang and Laetitia to thwart the villains.
-During a stopover, Lupin reveals to Laetitia that he has deduced her to be Bresson's granddaughter and that Lambert adopted her only to get his hands on the diary and the Eclipse.
+Zenigata gets back on board, and after learning of the stakes, he teams up with Lupin's gang and Laetitia to thwart the villains.
+During a stopover, Lupin reveals to Laetitia that he deduced her to be Bresson's granddaughter and that Lambert adopted her only to get the diary and the Eclipse.
 He also discovers that his grandfather had actually helped Bresson find the Eclipse, but afterwards trapped the book to prevent the Eclipse from falling into the wrong hands.

-Geralt and Lambert find the Eclipse's hiding place, but are unable to proceed past its traps without the diary, forcing them to return to where they left Lupin.
+Geralt and Lambert find the Eclipse's hiding place, but cannot proceed past its traps without the diary, forcing them to return to where they left Lupin.
 Exploiting their absence, Lupin's team makes it past the obstacles, but are then forced to discover that their enemies' retreat was merely a ruse to clear the path to the Eclipse.
 Lambert and Geralt activate the Eclipse, which carries them and Laetitia back to the surface, but Lupin's team intercepts them before they can escape, scuttling Lambert's plane.
 Lambert uses the Eclipse to get the plane to fly again, and activates a micro black hole to finish off Lupin's team; believing them dead, and drunk with power, he claims the device for himself and incinerates the diary.
 When he prepares to use the Eclipse to destroy Berlin, Geralt fights him; when Laetitia takes control of the device, Geralt shoots at her, but Lambert takes the bullet for her and dies.
-Right afterwards, Geralt receives the news that Hitler has been located and takes the Eclipse and Laetitia to him.
+Geralt then receives the news that Hitler has been located and takes the Eclipse and Laetitia to him.

 When Geralt arrives at the Ahnenerbe headquarters, he meets with Hitler and the two depart on the Eclipse to test its capabilities.
 Left behind, Laetitia discovers that Lupin's gang have beaten Geralt to the base with the help of Zenigata and Interpol, and Lupin has disguised himself as Hitler.
-Back on the Eclipse, Lupin reveals himself and Geralt attacks him, but Lupin tampers with the Eclipse controls to release a micro black hole directly inside the Eclipse.
-Geralt is sucked into the hole and perishes, while Lupin barely escapes with a gravity device he kept from the Teotihuacan ruins.
-After a fond but hasty good-bye to Laetitia - and gifting her with the gravity device and her enrollment into Boston - Lupin and his associates rush to escape Zenigata's ever-zealous attention.
+On the Eclipse, Lupin reveals himself and Geralt attacks him, but Lupin tampers with the Eclipse controls to release a micro black hole inside the Eclipse.
+Geralt is sucked into the hole and perishes, while Lupin escapes with a gravity device he kept from the Teotihuacan ruins.
+After a good-bye to Laetitia - and gifting her with the gravity device and her enrollment into Boston - Lupin and his associates rush to escape Zenigata's attention.